acoppes/acoppes/site/_drafts/tdd-games.markdown

 <span>Shows the same test running but now automatic validation.</span>
 </div>

-Even though I now have automatic validation, I still have to go test by test to validate it each time I change something, I want an easy way to run them all.
+Now that I have automatic validation there is no need for me to go test by test to run them each time I change something.
+For that, I need a way to run them all.

-## Integrate with Unity Test Runner
+## Integration with Unity Test Runner

 Unity comes with a Test Runner that allows you to run from simple unit tests to more complex ones that require the runtime initialized and to execute over time.

-The objective here is to have my test cases listed in the test runner and when I run them, it should open each scene, activate the test and run it, wait for a result and show it before continuing with next test.
-The latter are called Play Mode tests.
+The objective here is to have my test cases listed in the test runner and when I run them, it should open each scene, run the test, wait for a result and then show it before continuing with next test.

 <div class="post-image">
  <img src="/assets/tdd-nekoplatformer-testrunner.png" width="100%" />
 <span>A list of tests in Unity's Test Runner based on my custom tests inside the scene.</span>
 </div>

 NUnit comes with a way to populate tests parameters by using attributes.
-In my case I am using [`ValueSource`](https://docs.nunit.org/articles/nunit/writing-tests/attributes/valuesource.html) with custom data with the name test, the time scale to use, etc. One good thing about the Test Runner is that automatically [considers this test with parameters](https://docs.unity3d.com/Packages/com.unity.test-framework@1.3/manual/reference-tests-parameterized.html) and shows them in the UI.
+I am using [`ValueSource`](https://docs.nunit.org/articles/nunit/writing-tests/attributes/valuesource.html) with custom data with the name test, the time scale to use, etc. One good thing about the Test Runner is that automatically [considers this test with parameters](https://docs.unity3d.com/Packages/com.unity.test-framework@1.3/manual/reference-tests-parameterized.html) and shows them in the UI.

-Since these are Play Mode tests there are some limitations: my tests should be on Scenes included in the build (could be excluded from a release build) and the Editor's API can't be used.
+Since these are Play Mode tests there are some limitations: my tests should be on Scenes included in the build and the Editor's API can't be used.

-To generate the custom data for the test parameters, I pre process the tests scenes and create an asset in the Resources folder (in order to be found in runtime) with all test cases, during edit time.
+To generate the custom data for the test parameters, during edit time I pre process the tests scenes and create an asset in the Resources folder (in order to be found in runtime) with all test cases custom data.

 <div class="post-image">
  <img src="/assets/tdd-nekoplatformer-testasset.png" width="500px" />